Jemal Ramirez: Music Lover From Day One.

-My most recently recorded project is my ﬁrst solo album, titled “Pomponio”.
-It features the amazingly wonderful Warren Wolf on marimba and vibraphone, the remarkable Joel Behrman on trumpet, the sincerely feisty Howard Wiley on soprano, alto and tenor saxophones, the formidable Matthew Clark on piano, wise man John Shifﬂett on double bass, the groovin”’ John Santos on percussion and myself on drum set and a plethora of cymbals.
+My first solo recorded project, titled “Pomponio”, features the amazingly wonderful Warren Wolf on marimba and vibraphone, the remarkable Joel Behrman on trumpet, the sincerely feisty Howard Wiley on soprano, alto and tenor saxophones, the formidable Matthew Clark on piano, wise man John Shifﬂet on double bass, the groovin''’ John Santos on percussion and myself on drum set and a plethora of cymbals.

 Pomponio spent several weeks on the Jazz Week top 50 chart--peaking at #38.
 We received some great album reviews and quotes from amazing writers of jazz music and the percussion world.
 The success of our first album, "Pomponio", propelled the Jemal Ramirez group to perform at several Bay Area venues, such as, Cafe Stritch in San Jose, Cafe Pink House in Saratoga, Piedmont Pianos in Oakland and North Coast Brewery in Fort Bragg.
 We even played a live show on the Berkeley radio station "KPFA" at the beginning of 2017.